endormi/NoJS/README.md

 ### Why?

+Why not?
 All thanks to the highly inspirational project [nocode](https://github.com/kelseyhightower/nocode).